chandra1sekar/data-engineering/syllabus/slides.md

 check out Kleppmann's book for some decent examples for this

-## Database Normalization
+## Database Normalization (in Week 3 with rdb lecture)

 - relational databases
 - normalization
 - oltp -vs- olap

-## Datamarts, Data Warehouses, and Data Lakes
+## Datamarts, Data Warehouses, and Data Lakes (in Week 12 lecture on this stuff)

 - usage
 - necessary evil